Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

-If you will be travelling in France, some other parts of Europe or parts of North Africa you'll need to converse in the French language.
-This guide explains how you can instantly improve your pronunciation of French words by addressing the top three most common mistakes made by native English speakers.
-Don’t worry; these are easy to fix.
+If you will be traveling in France, some other parts of Europe or parts of North Africa, you'll need to converse in French.
+This guide explains how you can instantly improve your pronunciation of French words by addressing the top 4 most common mistakes made by native English speakers.
+Don’t worry - these are easy to fix.

-Mistake 1.
-Pronouncing a silent letter at the end of the word.
+1. Don't pronounce silent letters at the end of words

 - Examples of French words where the last letter is silent: faux, port, sirop, rivet

 - Examples where the last letter is pronounced: mal, boeuf, lac

 An example of both… "bon appetit" is a great example.
 The "n" in "bon" IS pronounced (because it is followed by a word beginning with a vowel).
 The last "t" in "appetit" should NOT be pronounced.